cjswart/puppet-quest-guide/quests/the_forge.md

 In this quest, we'll introduce you to the Forge, a repository for modules written and maintained by the Puppet community.

-When you're ready to get started, enter the following command:

-    quest begin the_forge

 ## What is the Forge?

 The [Puppet Forge](https://forge.puppet.com) is a public repository for Puppet modules.